stanfordpython/python-assignments/assign2/README.md

 Remember, we're using the Google forms linked in every piece of the puzzle to determine how far you've made it in the quest, so make sure to submit the form as soon as you unlock a new level! **If you don't submit the form, we have no way of determining your progress, and thus can't give you credit for completion of that part.**

+In particular, you need to find the physical holy grail (using the clues in `grail.zip`) on campus to get full marks.
+The holy grail will be hidden in a bag somewhere.
+Good luck!

 ### Style

 Your style grade is comprised of three main components - Pythonic practices, program design, and Python mechanics.
-"Pythonic practices" refers to your use of the Python tools we've talked about in class.
+"Pythonic practices" refers to your use of the Python tools we've talked about in class, and emphasizes Pythonic thinking.
+"Program design" refers to general programming style - decomposition, commenting, algorithms.
+"Python mechanics" refers to naming, spacing, parenthesizing, etc. Basically everything covered in PEP 8.

 We know that there are many ways to solve each of the challenges, so spend time thinking about the best approach before beginning.

 ## Credit

 Inspiration for this assignment comes from the fantastic 1975 British masterpiece, [Monty Python and the Holy Grail](https://www.youtube.com/v/F41SSqJx2tU).
-As always, credit to Sherman Leung (@skleung) for the original handout, and to David Slater (@dsslater) for substantial rewrites.
+As always, credit to Sherman Leung (@skleung) for the original handout, and to David Slater (@dsslater) for minor edits.
 David wrote the class selection problem, and Conner Smith (@csmith95) wrote the DNA puzzle.

 > With <3 by @sredmond